Filed under "DD Council News"

 WHAT IS THE SPECIAL PAYMENT I AM RECEIVING?

-The federal government approved a special payment to people to spend any way you want to help the country during the COVID-19 pandemic.
-However, the payment MUST be spent or put into an ABLE savings account within 12 months or it will count as an asset and could reduce your benefits.
+The federal government approved special payments to people to spend any way you want to help the country during the COVID-19 pandemic.
+Payments held after 12 months will no longer be counted in the resource test toward the $2,000 Social Security (SSI) asset cap.

 DO I HAVE TO USE THE MONEY ON THINGS RELATED TO MY DISABILITY?